Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Source and Lens Star Identification

 \section{Source and Lens Star Identification}

 As described in Section \ref{sec:follow-up}, since the source and lens are similar brightness, the usual scheme to identify the source using color-color relations and the predicted K band source magnitude gives a less definitive identification in this case.
 Because of this, we calculated the 2D prior distribution of the lens-source relative proper motion using the \cite{koshimoto:2021a} Galactic model to determine which stars are the preferred source and lens.
 Figure \ref{fig:mu_rel-2D-prob} shows the results for this analysis, indicating the prior for each of the two possible lens stars.
 Assuming that the probability of having a companion star of a given mass ratio is constant and independent of the mass of the primary star and its position in our Galaxy, we calculated $\mu_{\rm rel}$ priors from the distribution of single lens stars that reproduces the Einstein radius crossing time that accounts for the primary star mass, i.e., $t_{\rm E}/\sqrt{1+q}$.\\ This shows a preference for the NNW object in the Keck data to be the lens star(s) considering the stellar distribution in our Galaxy.
 The relative probability is $P_{NNW}/P_{SSE} = 3.79$ for the close binary scenario, this means the NNW object is $> 3\times$ more likely to be the lens than the SSE object.
 For the wide scenario, the NNW object is ${\sim}4\times$ more likely to be the lens than the SSE object.
 However, we note that for the wide solution the positions of the stars would be slightly different than the positions displayed in Figure \ref{fig:mu_rel-2D-prob}.
 The results of this analysis are consistent with what we find in Section \ref{sec:follow-up}; the predicted K band magnitudes imply the source star is the SSE object.
-Finally, it is indeed true that we cannot completely rule out the possibility, however small, that the SSE star is the lens.
-Nevertheless, our final results are little affected by this identification because both candidate stars are of similar brightness and thus the resulting lens properties will ultimately be similar.\\ Figure \ref{fig:murel-posterior} shows the posterior probability distribution for the lens/source relative proper motion as directly measured by our Keck high-resolution data shown in red.
-Included in the figure is the distribution of relative proper motion derived using a galactic model as described in \cite{koshimoto:2021a}.
-Although the best-fit planetary solution gives an unusually small $\mu_{\textrm{rel,G}} = 1.15 \pm 0.24$ mas/yr, it could not be completely ruled out until our direct measurements with Keck confirmed the stellar binary solution of $\mu_{\textrm{rel,G}} = 4.19 \pm 0.21$ mas/yr.
+Finally, it is indeed true that {we cannot completely rule out the possibility that the SSE star is the lens}.
+Nevertheless, our final results are little affected by this identification because both candidate stars are of similar brightness and thus the resulting lens properties will ultimately be similar. \\ Figure \ref{fig:murel-posterior} shows the posterior probability distribution for the lens-source relative proper motion as directly measured by our Keck high-resolution data shown in red.
+Included in the figure is the prior probability distribution of relative proper motion derived using a Galactic model as described in \cite{koshimoto:2021a} and shown in blue. {The $\mu_{\textrm{rel,G}}$ estimate from the planetary model is given by the orange region, and the $2\sigma$ upper limit for the stellar binary model is given by the solid black line and arrow.} Although the best-fit planetary solution gives an unusually small $\mu_{\textrm{rel,G}} = 1.05 \pm 0.20$ mas yr$^{-1}$, it could not be completely ruled out until our direct measurement of $\mu_{\textrm{rel,G}} = 4.06 \pm 0.22$ mas yr$^{-1}$ with Keck confirmed the stellar binary solution.